ChemParse/ChemVista/README.md

 - **Trajectory Animation**: Load and visualize molecular dynamics trajectories
 - **Interactive GUI**: PyQt5-based interface with scene tree and property editors
 - **Export to GLB**: Export molecules and scalar fields to GLB format for PowerPoint 3D and other 3D viewers
+- **Animated Trajectory Export**: Export molecular trajectories as animated GLB files with skeletal animation for PowerPoint
 - **CLI Support**: Command-line interface for batch processing and scripting
 - **Screenshot Generation**: Save high-quality renders as images